 Are you a young adult who enjoys listening to audiobooks?
 Or an adult who enjoys listening to young adult (YA) audiobooks?
 Or just someone with an interest in audiobooks?
 Then let me tell you about a great program happening this summer.
-For the third year in a row, SYNC, sponsored by AudioFile, is offering two free audiobook downloads per week from May 30thto June 5th.
+For the third year in a row, SYNC, sponsored by AudioFile, is offering two free audiobook downloads per week from May 30 to June 5, 2013.
 The downloads consist of one current YA title thematically paired with a classic title.
 These eAudiobooks are yours to keep and listen to whenever you want to.
 Just visit this page every week starting Thursday, May 30, 2013 to download the two titles.

 See the selections from SYNC for Summer 2013 below!